 St Mary’s Catholic Primary Schools Trust

-I wish you all a happy half term break and look forward to seeing all our children safely back at St Mary’s on Monday 29thOctober.
+I wish you all a very happy long weekend and half term break and look forward to seeing you all at the usual time on Monday 24th February.

 Please remember that although the Infant School are no longer printing newsletters unless you ask at the school office (as the Infant School children are eager not to waste the limited resources in God’s beautiful world), the weekly Headteacher’s newsletter is available under parent information, newsletters.
 The Infant class newsletters for your child’s year group are available under class blogs.